The model theory of Commutative Near Vector Spaces: Commutative near-vector spaces

 However, this counterexample is still in fact a vector space, it is a vector space over the field $(F, \circ, +_u)$, where for $\alpha,\beta \in F$, we have $\alpha +_u\beta= (\alpha^3+\beta^3)^{\frac{1}{3}}$.
 This field is in fact isomorphic to $(\mbb R, \cdot, +)$ via the map taking $\alpha$ to $\alpha^3$.

-Interestingly this near vector space is isomorphic as a near vector space to the two dimensional vector space over $\mathbb R$, but as vector spaces they are not isomorphic as vector space isomorphisms assume you are working over the same field. \end{ex}
+Interestingly this near-vector space is isomorphic as a near-vector space to the two dimensional vector space over $\mathbb R$, but as vector spaces they are not isomorphic as vector space isomorphisms assume you are working over the same field. \end{ex}

-We conclude that Theorem \ref{andrescharacterisationofvs} is correct, but that the field over which the near vector space is a vector space needs some clarification.
-As in the definition of near vector spaces $F$ is not equipped with an addition, it is not immediately obvious what field is being referred to in Theorem \ref{andrescharacterisationofvs}, the field should be $(F, \circ, +_u)$, once this is established the statement holds.
+We conclude that Theorem \ref{andrescharacterisationofvs} is correct, but that the field over which the near-vector space is a vector space needs some clarification.
+As in the definition of near-vector spaces $F$ is not equipped with an addition, it is not immediately obvious what field is being referred to in Theorem \ref{andrescharacterisationofvs}.
+The field should be $(F, \circ, +_u)$, once this is established the statement holds.